Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 Like any task you must be disciplined and time box your efforts.
 Sometimes the _root cause_ can be buried very deep inside a legacy or a complex system.
 For example, trying to find the root cause in Drupal's API can be very challenging.
 There are times it's needed, but there are cases a work around would be easier.

-The way to decide when to move and develop a work around solution, is with time boxing.
-If you are about to exceed the time allocated, it may be time to also investigate what are the work around options.
+The way to decide when to move and develop a work around solution is with time boxing.
+If you are about to exceed the time allocated, it may be time to also investigate what are the workaround options.

 In any case, as always, be sure to reach out to other team members to see if they had a similar experience or a good suggestion.

-To emphasize, a work around is a valid solution, but it's kept as a last resort.
+To emphasize, a workaround is a valid solution, but it's kept as a last resort.
 Having a workaround in place often adds a technical debt to the system.
 Meaning, you have solved a problem, but most likely created new future ones, so be careful with this solution.

 ## Taking responsibility